 Caring Ministries

-As followers of Jesus, we know that life is both full of joy and challenge, and we believe that we are called to care for each other when life gets tough.
-Caring ministries at Grace include direct support — like meal trains, cards, phone calls, and visits — and holding each other in prayer.
-As members of Grace, prayer is a central part of our faith and spiritual practices.
-We pray for each other, for the people we love, and for the world in a variety of ways.
-Some are more public – prayers in worship or on the website – and some are more private.
+As followers of Jesus, we are called to care for each other when life gets tough.
+Caring ministries at Grace include providing direct support — like meal trains, phone calls, cards, and visits — and holding each other in prayer.

-Contact the office at gracelutheranadel@gmail.com or 515-993-4766 or Pastor Tania Schramm with any specific prayer requests.
+Please contact the office at gracelutheranadel@gmail.com or 515-993-4766 or Pastor Tania Schramm with specific prayer requests or needs for support.
 For pastoral care emergencies, please call or text Pastor Tania.

 -